actions/importer-labs/jenkins/valet-configure-lab.md

    - At the GitHub url prompt enter the GitHub instance url or hit enter to accept the default, if you are using github.com then the default is the right choice.
    - At the Jenkins token prompt enter the Jenkins access token from step 1 and press enter.
    - At the Jenkins url prompt enter `http://localhost:8080/` and press enter.
-   - At the Personal access token to fetch source code in GitHub prompt, if any of your Jenkins pipelines have source code in a GitHub repository enter the GitHub PAT that would have acess to these files.
+   - At the Personal access token to fetch source code in GitHub prompt, if any of your Jenkins pipelines have source code in a GitHub repository enter the GitHub PAT that would have access to these files.
 4. If all went well you should see a similar output in your terminal:
    ![configure-result](https://user-images.githubusercontent.com/19557880/184041328-ce54ea22-b0cd-4c84-b02c-10ad7b09ad89.png)